 Default name for a new dataset is 'Dataset_1', with the number incrementing each time you create a dataset.
 You are strongly encouraged to re-name it, so that you'll remember what's in it when using it later on.
 To rename it, simply select the name, type in another one and press the Enter key.

-When you have created your dataset and named it, you then have to add one or more data file(s), chosen from your hard drive, CD/DVD driver, local network or other medium,.
+When you have created your dataset and named it, you then have to add one or more data file(s), chosen from your hard drive, CD/DVD driver, local network or other medium.
 You can do so:

 by using the 'Add Files' button.
 At least one file is necessary.